 - Guidance is given on subject choices and careers, encouraging students to consider non-stereotypical opportunities.

 - Gender issues are considered when preparing for, and following up, work experience account is taken of positive role models when inviting speakers and representatives into school and in the promotion of specific initiatives.

-- Students’ names should be accurately recorded and correctly pronounced.
-Students should be encouraged to accept and respect names from cultures other than their own.
+- Pupils’ names should be accurately recorded and correctly pronounced.
+Pupils should be encouraged to accept and respect names from cultures other than their own.

-Halfpenny will ensure that:Travelling students are successfully integrated into the academy; where necessary, distance learning packs are provided to support continuous learning; travelling students with special educational needs receive appropriate support; and travellers’ cultures’ are affirmed to share and broaden experiences for all students.
+Halfpenny will ensure that:Travelling students are successfully integrated into the school; where necessary, distance learning packs are provided to support continuous learning; travelling students with special educational needs receive appropriate support; and travellers’ cultures are affirmed to share and broaden experiences for all pupils.

 Response to discrimination